 Trends in the Baltimore Region's economy indicate strengths, as well as signs of slow growth.
 The region remains relatively affluent and above the national average for income measures.
-Among the 20 benchmark regions, it ranks 4th in recent per capita income growth and 11th in effective buying income.
+Among the 20 benchmark regions, it ranks 4th in recent per capita income growth (chart X.16) and 11th in effective buying income (chart X.17).
 Baltimore was the only region among the twenty where regional per capita income increased during the economic downturn that affected the nation after 2001.

 While income trends are encouraging, the Baltimore Region's economy has remained stagnant in recent years.
 The region has suffered in terms of employment, seeing its unemployment rate decline only slightly, from 4.9 percent to 4.8 percent between 2002 and 2004.
-The Baltimore region now ranks 10th among the benchmark regions in the rate of unemployment.
+The Baltimore region now ranks 10th among the benchmark regions in the rate of unemployment, as indicated in chart X.18.